-The original panel determined that you were liable to repeat matters of the kind found proved.
-Today's panel noted that you had been working as a registered nurse since 2002 with no previous concerns raised.
-It was of the view that you have made efforts to strengthen your practice, that you have developed your insight, and that you have taken steps to enhance your knowledge.
-However, although your written statement reflects a level of remorse and insight, the panel noted that you have not yet fully grasped the severity and impact of your wide-ranging failings as your reasons in your written statement were generic and not fully explained.
-In light of this, this panel determined that you are liable to repeat matters of the kind found proved.
-The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.
+The last reviewing panel determined that you were liable to repeat matters of the kind found proved.
+Today's panel has received updated information regarding your progress.
+The panel acknowledged that you had been working in compliance with your conditions and no further concerns have been raised.
+It was of the view that you have made significant efforts to strengthen your practice and taken steps to enhance your knowledge.
+However, although your written statement reflects a level of insight, the panel noted that the charges you previously admitted included aspects of dishonesty, but your written reflections do not explore in detail the harm that could occur nor the consequences that could result from this behaviour.
+In light of this, this panel determined that, at this time, you are liable to repeat matters of the kind found proved.
+The panel therefore decided that a finding of continuing impairment is necessary, at this time, on the grounds of public protection.